eclipse-jkube/jkube/README.md

 ## Getting started

-Want to test drive JKube? check our getting started [Katacoda course](https://katacoda.com/jkubeio/courses/getting-started) to see what JKube can do for you and your project directly from your browser.

 Check out our [Maven quickstarts](https://github.com/eclipse/jkube/tree/master/quickstarts/maven) to see how JKube fits with the Java framework of your choice.https://github.com/eclipse/jkube/tree/master/quickstarts/maven